This article is included in these additional categories:

 WIN-T Increment 1 provides soldiers access to the GIG while stationary, and used to be known as the Joint Node Network.
 It lets small platoons on the ground communicate with the rest of the world, something they couldn’t do in the past.

-The JNN-N/ WIN-T-1 node consists of vehicles and shipping containers (the Joint Network Node, the Battalion Command Post Node, the Ku SATCOM trailer and the Hub Node) equipped with systems that provide voice over IP, dynamic IP, videoconferencing and access to the military’s classified and unclassified networks.
+The JNN-N node was originally intended as an interim bridge before WIN-T arrived.
+It consists of vehicles and shipping containers (the Joint Network Node, the Battalion Command Post Node, the Ku SATCOM trailer and the Hub Node) equipped with systems that provide voice over IP, dynamic IP, videoconferencing and access to the military’s classified and unclassified networks.
 The US Army likes the idea of using commercially available Ku-band satellites via an integrated suite of state-of-the-art baseband, switching and termination equipment.
-Commercial Ku-band SATCOM offers performance and availability advantages that include higher throughput rates, as well as the ability to upgrade many of the fielded Ku-band terminals to Ka-band used by the military’s own Wideband Global SATCOM.
+Commercial Ku-band SATCOM offers performance and availability advantages that include higher throughput rates, as well as the ability to upgrade many of the fielded Ku-band terminals to Ka-band used by the military’s own Wideband Global SATCOM (WGS).

-WIN-T Increment 2, which General Dynamics is also under contract to provide, is designed to provide connectivity on the move.
+WIN-T Increment 2 is designed to provide connectivity on the move.
 Integrating SATCOM, line-of-sight and terrestrial signal types, the “self healing” WIN-T increment 2 is designed to provide high-bandwidth connectivity that can automatically switch as between ground-based and satellite connections.
 For example, if a commander is moving into a city, which begins blocking line-of-sight signals, the system automatically connects to SATCOM.

-WIN-T Increment 4, the last of the WIN-T developmental program elements, is a pending contract award.
+WIN-T Increment 4, the last of the WIN-T developmental program elements, is pending definition and contract award.
+It’s still supposed to cover on-the-move protected satellite communications, though that’s going to mean using the AEHF constellation rather than the envisioned T-SAT program.

 Contracts and Key Events